On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Theoretical Analysis

-We conduct empirical evidence to confirm the validty of Theorem~\ref{thm:nonlinear} in our settings.
-We use CIFAR10 as the dataset and RN18 as the network architecture.
-Since calculating the Lipschitz constant of a deep neural network is NP-hard~\cite{scaman2018lipschitz}, exactly calculating the Lipschitz constant~\cite{jordan2020exactly} can only be achieved for simple multi-layer perceptron (MLP) models, not for modern deep networks.
-Instead, we estimate the upper bound of the Lipschitz constant numerically, as in~\cite{scaman2018lipschitz}.
+We conduct numerical simulation to confirm the validity of Theorem~\ref{thm:nonlinear} in our settings.
+To this end, we use the CIFAR10 dataset and an RN18 network architecture.
+However, calculating the Lipschitz constant of a deep neural network is NP-hard~\citep{scaman2018lipschitz}, exactly calculating the Lipschitz constant~\citep{jordan2020exactly} is so far infeasible for modern deep neural networks.
+Instead, we therefore estimate the upper bound of the Lipschitz constant numerically, as in~\citep{scaman2018lipschitz}.

-Table~\ref{tbl:upper_lip} demonstrates the upper bound of the Lipschitz constant of models trained in different settings.
-In the $l_\infty$ cases, we set $\epsilon$ to be $2/255$, $4/255$ and $8/255$; in the $l_2$ cases, we set $\epsilon$ to be $0.5$, $0.75$ and $1$.
-Due to the stochasticity introduced by power method, we run the algorithm in~\cite{scaman2018lipschitz} for $20$ times and report the average, we find the variance is negligible.
-Based on the results in Table~\ref{tbl:upper_lip}, it is clear that models adversarially trained by the hard training instances have much larger Lipschitz constant than the ones by the easy training instances in all cases.
+Table~\ref{tbl:upper_lip} provides the upper bound of the Lipschitz constant of models trained by different subsets of the training data and different adversarial budget.
+Due to the stochasticity introduced by the algorithm of~\cite{scaman2018lipschitz}, we run it $20$ times and report the average and standard deviation; we observed that the standard deviation is negligible compared with the magnitude of the mean value.
+Based on the results in Table~\ref{tbl:upper_lip}, it is clear that the models adversarially trained on the hard training instances have a much larger Lipschitz constant than the ones trained on the easy instances.

-Figure~\ref{fig:lip_curve} demonstrates the curves of the Lipschitz upper bound when the model is adversarially trained by the easiest, the random and the hardest 10000 instances.
-The adversarial budget is $l_\infty$ norm based and $\epsilon = 8 / 255$.
-We can clearly see that as the training goes, the Lipschitz upper bound increases in all cases.
-In addition, compared with training on easy instances, the Lipschitz upper bound of the models adversarially trained on hard instances increases much faster.
-These are consistent with our analysis in Theorem~\ref{thm:nonlinear}.
+Figure~\ref{fig:lip_curve} depicts the curves of the Lipschitz upper bound when the model is adversarially trained by the easiest, random, the hardest 10000 instances or the whole training set.
+The adversarial budget is based on the $l_\infty$ norm with $\epsilon = 8 / 255$.
+We can clearly see that, as training progresses, the Lipschitz upper bound increases in all cases.
+Furthermore, in the last phase of training, the Lipschitz estimation of the models adversarially trained on hard instances is bigger than the ones on easy instances.
+These results are consistent with Theorem~\ref{thm:nonlinear}.
+In addition, when we conduct adversarial training on the whole training set, the Lipschitz bound is close to the one trained on the easy instances in the early phase of training, while it is close to the one trained on hard instances in the late phase.
+This observations is consistent with what Corollary~\ref{coro:wholeset} indicates.